 Jesse made his feature film debut in Stags in 2011, produced by Ben Barenholz of Raising Arizona, Barton Fink and Requiem for a Dream and starring Joyce, the dark comedy is about four New York City permanent bachelors, and is currently available on Amazon and Netflix.

-An award winning writer as well, Jesse has written for numerous hit Comedy Central shows and specials and currently works for the Emmy winning Comedy Central show @Midnight.
+An award winning writer as well, Jesse has written for numerous hit network TV and Comedy Central shows and specials and currently works for Jimmy Kimmel Live for which he received a 2018 Writers Guild Award nomination.
+Prior to joining Kimmel, Jesse was a long time staff writer for @midnight on Comedy Central.
 Additionally Jesse helped Dave Attell write his late night comedy series Comedy Underground with Dave Attell, and is one of the longest standing writers for the Comedy Central Roast franchise.
 In 2016 he was nominated for a Primetime Emmy and won a Writers’ Guild Award for his work on Triumph’s Election Specials starring Triumph The Insult Comic Dog available on Hulu.
-Additionally, Jesse has been a long time joke writer for Seth McFarlane, most notably, for the 85th Annual Academy Awards on ABC, and the 71st Annual Tony Awards for Kevin Spacey on CBS.
+Additionally, Jesse has been a long time joke writer for Seth McFarlane, most notably, for the 85th Annual Academy Awards on ABC, and the 71st Annual Tony Awards on CBS.
 He’s been on the writing team for The 2014 BET Awards hosted by Chris Rock, The 2013 & 2015 Guys Choice Awards on Spike TV and was a writer and consulting producer on The Jim Norton Show for Vice.com.
 Recently, Jesse’s even been contributing his writing talents across the pond on several hit British panels shows such as The Big Fat Quiz of Everything, 8 Out of 10 Cats and the exceedingly clunkily named 8 Out of 10 Cats Does Countdown.
 But Jesse is probably best known as a veteran of the last 11 consecutive Comedy Central Roasts.
 Starting in 2007, Jesse was the behind-the-scenes half of the long time Comedy Central Roast writing partnership with the late, great Greg Giraldo including the Comedy Central Roast(s) of David Hasselhoff, Joan Rivers, Larry the Cable Guy, Bob Saget and Flavor Flav.
 His roast writing talents were also utilized for the TBS Celebrity Roast of Cheech and Chong and success writing for the Comedy Central programs led to his being requested to write Comedy Central’s Burned!
 The Roasts’ Most Outrageous Moments and for The Comedy Central Roast(s) of Trump, Charlie Sheen, Roseanne, James Franco, Justin Bieber and Rob Lowe.

 Joyce’s writing has been utilized by Joan Rivers on TV Land’s How’d You Get So Rich? and in 2012-2013 he was a staff writer for both seasons of the popular The Burn with Jeff Ross on Comedy Central.
 His work in TV, Radio and Print advertising has won him several American Advertising Awards as far back as 2001.
 Jesse can be heard on the XM and Sirius Satellite Radio where his acclaimed CD Joyce To The World is part of regular rotation.
 His reoccurring appearances on The Opie and Anthony Show now Opie Radio and the nationally syndicated Bob and Tom Morning Show, have become listener favorites and led to a featured performance on Bob and Tom’s CD As Big As A Hat.